JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2021-06-15-GSODailyMeasurements.md

 11. After calibrations for all tanks are completed, turn off the temperature meter, rinse the probe with DI water, and dry with a kimwipe.

 ### III.
 Discrete measurements

-Use the Astrangia binder to record data for daily measurements.
-There are pre-printed data sheets to record data.
-The headers should look like:
+Use the Astrangia binder with pre-printed data sheets to record daily measurements.
+The data sheet headers should look like:

 | Date | Time | Tank | Temperature | pH (mV) | Salinity | Light | Initials |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |